lreading/PhoneGapWhackABug/README.md

 A simple PhoneGap/Cordova game used as an instructional tool.
 Squish some bugs to earn points...
 (Work in Progress)

-Whack a Bug
-=
-An intro to PhoneGap/Cordova in Visual Studio 2015

 Create a New Project
 =
 In Visual Studio 2015, create a new Apache Cordova project.
 For this example, we will be creating “Whack a Bug.”